MSK0306/Python-for-Kids/README.md

 Introduction to modules through turtle module of Python.
 Sixth video of the [Hello!
 Programming with Python for Kids and Beginners](https://www.youtube.com/watch?v=AODtS3S1ffE&list=PL7wwY6Ln64K4Ev1KQMNwudrh4YqtCTHf3) was practiced.

+## Lecture 5

+The loop structure is brought together with the turtle module to draw polygons.
+Furthermore, nested loop structures are introduced by drawing clover shapes.